Delicious Parmesan Cream Corn

 The yumminess of this cream corn is out of control.

-- 20 ounces (about 5 cups) frozen or fresh white or yellow corn kernels
+- 5 cups frozen or fresh white or yellow corn kernels

 - 1 cup cream